Sirturo 100 mg tablets

 Mechanism of action

 Bedaquiline is a diarylquinoline.
-Bedaquiline specifically inhibits mycobacterial ATP (adenosine 5'-triphosphate) synthase, an essential enzyme for the generation of energy in Mycobacterium tuberculosis.
+Bedaquiline specifically inhibits mycobacterial ATP (adenosine 5'-triphosphate) synthase, an essential enzyme for the generation of energy in M. tuberculosis.
 The inhibition of ATP synthase leads to bactericidal effects for both replicating and non-replicating tubercle bacilli.

 Pharmacodynamic effects